mertcanaydin97/ogcrud/docs/getting-started/upgrading.md

 ### Update your Composer.json

-To update to the latest version inside of your composer.json file make sure to update the version of Voyager inside the require declaration of your composer.json to:
+To update to the latest version inside of your composer.json file make sure to update the version of OGCRUD inside the require declaration of your composer.json to:

-`tcg/voyager": "1.6.*`
+`mertcanaydin97/ogcrud": "1.0.*`

 And then run `composer update`